jumiita/jumiita/README.md

 ![Visitor Count](https://komarev.com/ghpvc/?username=jumiita&color=radical)

+## ✨ About Me

+- 🔄 Currently, I’ve taken a new direction in my career to embrace change and face new challenges.
+I've transitioned to working with a strongly typed language, C#, and Blazor, where I’m learning new methodologies, collaborating with a fresh team, and adapting to an exciting new project.
+[ROIBOS](https://www.linkedin.com/company/roibos-technologies/posts/?feedView=all)
+I'm currently part of ROIBOS Technologies, a company that offers innovative solutions.
+I invite you to check them out if you haven’t heard of them before:
-- 🌟 I've been part of the dynamic team at Conjurer for over a year and a half now, pushing boundaries and learning every day.
+- 🌟 I've been part of the dynamic team at Conjurer for over a two years and a half now, pushing boundaries and learning every day.
 - 🚀 I've crafted my personal website, a reflection of my skills and creativity.
 Feel free to explore it here: [JumaFernandez Developer Portfolio](https://jumafernandez.es/developer).
 - 📈 I've also had the pleasure of contributing to [Team Finito](https://teamfinito.es/), a project that embodies teamwork and efficiency.
 - 🌐 Additionally, I have developed two websites: